oamg/leapp/docs/source/el7toel8/envars.md

 ## LEAPP_NO_RHSM

-Do not use Red Hat Subscription Management for the upgrade.
-Using it has the same effect as using the `--no-rhsm` leapp option.
+If set to 1, Leapp does not use Red Hat Subscription Management for the upgrade.
+It's equivalent to the `--no-rhsm` leapp option.

 ## LEAPP_OVL_SIZE